OneMcPlayer/Memorize-Tool/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Start the development server with `npm start`
+3. Start the development environment with `./start-dev.sh` (this runs both the frontend and API)
+   - Alternatively run `npm run dev` if you prefer using npm scripts directly

 ### Using the Tool